How to backup with RSYNC, TAR, CRON and GPG

 The options are self descriptives, but let’s detail them to be sure to understand their roles:

-• --compress or -z: means that the compression will be used to reduce the size of data sent.
+: means that the compression will be used to reduce the size of data sent.--hard-links

-• --archive or -a: is a shortcut for several options that acts like if you were creating a tar archive using the “tar pipe” technic, that is to say:
+: is a shortcut for several options that acts like if you were creating a tar archive using the “tar pipe” technic, that is to say:- recurse into directories

 du -sch backups/snapshots/*